hphelion/documentation/cli.unix.articles.complete.md

 _________________________________________

-The Unix CLI supports bash shell command completion.
+The Unix CLI for HP Cloud supports bash shell command completion.
 This page covers the following topics:

 * [Enabling bash cmmand completion](#Enabling)
 * [Using bash command completion](#Using)